jamierumbelow/tailer-cowen/README.md

 Enter your query, and TAIler Cowen will return a relevant answer based on the Marginal Revolution blog content.

-## Embeddings
+## Embeddings and data

-To help get started quickly, the embeddings are cached in the data/embeddings directory, as of 2023-04-08.
+To help get started quickly, and to save MR on bandwidth, I've generated embeddings for Marginal Revolution as of 2023-04-07.

+You can download the most recent embeddings on the [releases page](https://github.com/jamierumbelow/tailer-cowen/releases).
+Extract them from the tar:

+    tar -xvzf chroma.tar.gz

+The embeddings should be extracted to db/chroma/index.
+Make sure they're there before running the main script.

+Similarly, if you want to use the most recent data, you can download the most recent data from the releases page and extract it to the data/txt/marginal-revolution directory.

 ## Scrape sources